Outer Powell Pre-Construction Activities are Underway

-The Oregon Department of Transportation (ODOT) is designing and constructing improvements to help people get around busy Outer SE Powell Boulevard more safely.
+The Oregon Department of Transportation (ODOT) is constructing improvements to help people get around busy Outer SE Powell Boulevard more safely.
 The Outer Powell Transportation Safety Project stretches between I-205 and Portland/Gresham city limits, just east of SE 174th Avenue.
-These safety improvements will reduce the frequency and severity of crashes and help vehicles, pedestrians, transit and bicyclists share the road with fewer conflicts.
+These safety improvements will reduce the frequency and severity of crashes and help vehicles, pedestrians, transit, transit users and bicyclists share the road with fewer conflicts.

 Roadway, bike and pedestrian safety improvements include: